 - Experience with government grants and/or multi-year grants a plus

 - Demonstrated knowledge of computer environments, e.g. Windows, Microsoft Word, Excel, Outlook and PowerPoint

 The starting yearly salary for this position is $38,000.

 Click here to see the full Grants Coordinator position.
 To apply, send resume, cover letter and writing sample to Gina at firstname.lastname@example.org.

 Part-time Coach (Paid)

 Girls in the Game is seeking a part-time coach to do the following:

-- Assist in the instruction of the after-school and weekend programming held at multiple sites throughout the city
+- Assist in the instruction of the after-school and programming held at multiple sites throughout the city

 - Learn and lead the curriculum used for programming for up to 25 participants per site

 - Attend coaches’ training meetings and complete weekly progress forms